 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-New jobs are being produced at a rate of 4.3% which is lower than average.
-The Bureau of Labor Statistics predicts 1,500 new jobs for City and Regional Planning Aides by 2026.
-There will be an estimated 4,100 positions for City & Regional Planning Aide per year.
+In 2016, there was an estimated number of 34,000 jobs in the United States for City and Regional Planning Aide.
+New jobs are being produced at a rate of 4.4% which is below the national average.
+The Bureau of Labor Statistics predicts 1,500 new jobs for City and Regional Planning Aide by 2026.
+The BLS estimates 4,100 yearly job openings in this field.

 |State||Annual Mean Salary|

 Tools & Technologies Used by City and Regional Planning Aides